 Why Use Personalized Products Recommendations?

 When marketers hear that they should try something new, they usually ask why they should do it.
-But what we’re all really asking is, “show me the data proving why I should do this.”
+But what we’re all asking is, “show me the data proving why I should do this.”

 We’re data nerds.

 There’s plenty of data to back up using personalized product recommendations.

 For instance, campaigns that contain product recommendations but don’t get any clicks have an AOV of $44.41.
 However, that revenue increases by 369% when someone engages with the recommendations listed.

 Yes, you read that correctly!

 It doesn’t matter what industry you’re in; email product recommendations average 31% for eCommerce online store annual revenue.

 Imagine the revenue opportunity you’re missing out on if you’re not leveraging these in your emails or not utilizing them correctly.
 There are plenty of ways you can add personalized product recommendations to your email marketing.